Josip Broz Tito: Pre-World War I

-In July 1900, at age eight, Broz entered primary school at Kumrovec.
+In July 1900, Broz entered primary school at Kumrovec.
 He completed four years of school, failing 2nd grade and graduating in 1905.
 As a result of his limited schooling, throughout his life, Tito was poor at spelling.
 After leaving school, he initially worked for a maternal uncle and then on his parents' family farm.
 In 1907, his father wanted him to emigrate to the United States but could not raise the money for the voyage.

 Instead, aged 15 years, Broz left Kumrovec and travelled about 60 mi south to Sisak, where his cousin Jurica Broz was doing army service.
 Jurica helped him get a job in a restaurant, but Broz soon got tired of that work.
 He approached a Czech locksmith, Nikola Karas, for a three-year apprenticeship, which included training, food, and room and board.
 As his father could not afford to pay for his work clothing, Broz paid for it himself.
 Soon after, his younger brother Stjepan also became apprenticed to Karas.

 During his apprenticeship, Broz was encouraged to mark May Day in 1909, and he read and sold Slobodna Reč (lit.
 'Free Word'), a socialist newspaper.
 After completing his apprenticeship in September 1910, Broz used his contacts to gain employment in Zagreb.
 At age 18, he joined the Metal Workers' Union and participated in his first labour protest.
 He also joined the Social Democratic Party of Croatia and Slavonia.